12 best enterprise seo tools for 2026

 Ahrefs serves large scale operations with its dedicated Enterprise plan, which provides the high limits, API access, and user management controls necessary for global teams.

-• Pricing: Standard plans start at $99/month, but the custom Enterprise tier is required for serious organizational use.
-Pricing is available through a sales consultation and is tailored to data consumption, user seats, and API needs.
+- Pricing: Standard plans start at $99/month, but the custom Enterprise tier is required for serious organizational use.
+Pricing is available through a sales consultation and is based on data consumption, user seats, and API needs.

-• Use Case: A global B2B technology firm can leverage Ahrefs' API to feed real time backlink and keyword ranking data into its internal business intelligence dashboards, like Looker Studio, combining SEO performance metrics with sales and marketing ROI data for holistic reporting to the C suite.
+- Use Case: A global B2B technology firm can use Ahrefs' API to feed real time backlink and keyword ranking data into its internal business intelligence dashboards, like Looker Studio, combining SEO performance metrics with sales and marketing ROI data for comprehensive reporting to the C suite.

 4. BrightEdge